platformsh/platformsh-docs/src/administration/integrations/bitbucket.md

 By default several parameters will be set for the Bitbucket integration.
 They can be changed using the `platform integration:update` command.

 * --fetch-branches: Track and deploy branches
-* --prune-branches: Delete branches that do not exist in the remote GitHub repository
+* --prune-branches: Delete branches that do not exist in the remote Bitbucket repository
 * --build-pull-requests: Track and deploy pull-requests
 * --resync-pull-requests: Re-sync pull request environment data on every build